entitizer/entity-finder-js/readme.md

 # entity-finder

-A nodejs Named entity finder. **entity-finder** will find the internet(wikipedia, ...) for an entity and return the most correct answers.
+A nodejs Named entity finder. **entity-finder** will search the internet(wikipedia, ...) for an entity and return the most correct answers.

 ## API